cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/CumulativeMedicationDuration-0.3.000.md

-# CumulativeMedicationDuration version '1.0.001'
+# CumulativeMedicationDuration version '0.3.000'

-This library provides functions for calculating Cumulative Medication Duration using QDM 5.6 and above.
+This library provides cumulative medication duration calculation logic for use with Quality Data Model prescription, discharge, administration, and dispensing events.
+The logic here follows the guidance provided as part of the 5.6 version of Quality Data Model.

+## Comment

+Note that the logic here assumes single-instruction dosing information.
+Split-dosing, tapering, and other more complex dosing instructions are not handled.

 ## Changelog
-v1.0.001
+v0.3.000
 Fixed Quantity handling in duration calculations
+Fixed authorDatetime null handling
+Changed to provide Date-level calculation, rather than DateTime

 ## Using